Meet Our Race Officials

 Race Officer | Classics Course

-Pat is our Race Officer for the Classics Course, as well as the On-Water Chair of Helly Hansen Chester Race Week since 2017.
+Pat is our Race Officer for the Classics Course.
+Pat was our On-Water Chair of Helly Hansen Chester Race Week from 2017 to 2023.

 For more than 20 years, Pat Nelder has been one of the biggest promoters of sailing and boating in Atlantic Canada.
 Nelder, who served as the executive director of Boating Atlantic, formerly the Atlantic Marine Trades Association (AMTA), retired from that role in 2022.

 Nelder says: “I think the best part of Race Week is all the energy of everyone coming to race, I think that’s so much fun.
 Whether you’re attending it or working it, it’s a super event!”

 David Borrowman grew up sailing dinghies at the Pointe Claire Y.C.
 His keelboat sailing has been mainly cruising with some racing experience crewing on Lake Ontario.
 Since 1998 he has volunteered on the Results Crew at CORK, including helping to write the Scoring Manual.
 On moving to Chester he has scored Opti Jam in ‘18 & ‘19, and CRW in ‘18, missing 2019 while scoring during Laser 4.7 Youth Worlds at CORK.